Brilliant People – A Short Story – Fantasy / Thriller

 ‘It’s all the fantasies of a little girl’s overactive imagination,’ said Enid.
 ‘You’d better go home before your parents realise you’re missing.
 I’ll put the kettle on and then we’ll see about getting you back to… Gilly?’

-‘Stone the crows!’ said Enid.
+‘Stone the crows!’ cried Enid.

 Douglas was having a fitful sleep.
 He dreamed that zombie cats had stormed his house and were making chocolate chip pancakes in the kitchen.
 Riffling through myriad recipe books.
 Messing up the neat workspace and ruining his pots and pans.